 - Total up your outstanding balances and your minimum monthly payments.

 - Now work hard to get the best rate for your outstanding debt.
-Research the best 0% deals, best long-term deals and talk to your credit card company to try and get the interest rate on your debt as low as possible.
-If you can switch your debt to a lower rate more of your monthly payments will go towards clearing the capital you owe and not be eaten up by interest charges - which means you will slash the time it takes to eradicate the credit card debt that burdens your life.
+Research the best 0% deals, best long-term deals and talk to your credit-card company to try and get the interest rate on your debt as low as possible.
+If you can switch your debt to a lower rate more of your monthly payments will go towards clearing the capital you owe and not be eaten up by interest charges, which means you will slash the time it takes to eradicate the credit card debt that burdens your life.
+Check out our article "Best 0% balance transfer credit card deals"

 - Remember, always restructure your debt when 0% or short-term deals end.